| |

 Classic Lemon Icebox Pie with Condensed Milk

-With its classic graham cracker crust, creamy lemon filling, and dollops of whipped cream, this Lemon Icebox Pie is the refreshing summer treat you've been waiting for.
-While it's cool and refreshing for summer cook outs, it goes great with your fall and winter casseroles.
-It takes no time to make but plan ahead, it needs to refrigerate for about 4 hours.
+With a classic baked graham cracker crust, creamy lemon filling, and dollops of whipped cream, my Lemon Icebox Pie is the refreshing summer treat you’ve been waiting for.
+It’s made without cream cheese, relying instead on sweetened condensed milk.
+While it’s cool and refreshing for summer cook outs, it goes great with your fall and winter casseroles.
+It takes no time to make, but plan ahead, it needs to be refrigerated for about 4 hours.

 Prep Time: 15 minutes